Yiyi41/bazarchic/README.md

 - React Query
 - Styled components

+### How to Run

+1. Clone the repository.
+2. Run `npm install` to install dependencies
+3. Execute `npm run dev` to run the projet.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+The page will reload when you make changes, and lint errors will be displayed in the console.

 ### Acknowledgements

 This project is a result of experimentation and practice in web development.
 Feel free to explore the code and provide feedback.